 - You don't need to save the entire data file, just the time period around the hurricane of interest.
 You should decide for yourself (using information from your background research) what time window to use for the sea surface temperature measurements.
 (Since a little extra data won't hurt, you may want to collect some extra "baseline" data at each end, in case you want to analyze multiple time windows.)
 You can copy-and-paste the parts you need to make your own data table.
 Use a plain text editor (e.g., Notepad) for this.
 Copy-and-paste the data header line.
 Then scroll down and find the dates of interest and copy-and-paste the data into the same file.
 You should also add a line or two at the top of the table to identify the data buoy and its location.
 In our example, we have decided to use a single data point for each day, taken at 18:00, UTC.
 We did this by first copying the entire date range, and then deleting the lines we didn't need.

-- Run your temperature calculation for each hurricane, and add the temperature change information to the hurricane's data table (the one you printed in step 3).
+- Run your temperature calculation for each hurricane, and add the temperature change information to the hurricane's data table.

 - Examine the results.
 Is the temperature change consistent for all (or most) hurricanes?

 - Is the temperature change proportional to hurricane strength?
 Make a graph of temperature change (y-axis) vs. hurricane strength (x-axis, use either minimum pressure or maximum wind speed).
 What does the graph look like?
 Does it support the hypothesis?
 Explain why or why not.